What makes mobile apps slow (and how to speed them up)

 3. Too much data

-It goes without saying: If your app is overloaded with data, it will take longer to load.
+It goes without saying that if your app is overloaded with data, it will take longer to load.
 However, this does not mean you can delete the chunks of data and make your program lighter.
 For one, you might have to sacrifice valuable features that make your app unique.

 Solution: